• Recipes

 ↓ Jump to Recipe

-Pineapple in a curry might sound a little wild at first - but trust me, it works.
-Indian curries are full of bold, complex flavors, and this one is no exception.
-One such dish is Ana Chingri, a beloved prawn and pineapple curry from eastern India.
+Pineapple in a curry might sound unexpected at first — but it works beautifully.
+Indian curries are known for their bold, layered flavors, and this one is no exception.
+Ana Chingri, a prawn and pineapple curry from eastern India, is a perfect example of how contrasting ingredients can come together in harmony.

-This recipe is believed to have originated in Kolkata and gained popularity during the colonial period.
-The British developed a taste for it and even speculated that it was inspired by Malaysian Maloy Curry.
-Over time, Ana Chingri became a go-to dish for festive occasions across Bengal.
+The dish is believed to have originated in Kolkata during the colonial period, when prawns were a delicacy and tropical fruits like pineapple were prized ingredients.
+The British reportedly developed a fondness for it and speculated that it might have been influenced by Malaysian Maloy curries.
+Over time, Ana Chingri became a celebratory dish across Bengal, often cooked for special occasions.

-So if you’ve never had Ana Chingri before, now’s your chance to bring this festive favorite into your kitchen.
-Here's the recipe:
+If you’ve never tried Ana Chingri before, this is your invitation to bring a bit of Bengali festivity into your kitchen.

 Print Recipe